| | | | | | |

 • Preheat oven to 300 degrees.

-• Generously salt & pepper the pork roast, then set it on top of the onions in your covered roaster.
+• Generously salt and pepper the pork roast, then set it on top of the onions in your covered roaster.

 • Pour the can of chipotle peppers over the pork (include the sauce).
 Pour in both cans of Dr. Pepper.
-Add brown sugar to the liquid & stir in.
+Add brown sugar to the liquid and stir in.

 • Place lid tightly on pot, then set pot in the oven.
 Cook for at least 6 hours, turning roast 2-3 times during the cooking process.
 Check meat after six hours; it should be falling apart.
 Use 2 forks to test.
 If it doesn't fall apart, return to the oven for an additional hour.